 - for the new packagings/strengths/pharmaceutical forms subject to variations other than Article 23(1a)(a) of the Commission Regulation (EU) No 1234/2008, amended by the Commission Regulation (EU) No 712/2012, the positive CHMP opinion (if the EC Decision for the new presentations has not been issued yet)

-NOTE: Since 3.3.2018, the application fee in accordance with the List of rates of the Public Agency for Medicinal Products and Medical Devices of the Republic of Slovenia (Official Gazette of the Republic of Slovenia, No. 9/18) is paid for these applications, upon the receipt of JAZMP Notice.
-The administrative fee is no longer applicable.
+The application fee in accordance with the List of rates of the Public Agency for Medicinal Products and Medical Devices of the Republic of Slovenia (Official Gazette of the Republic of Slovenia, No. 209/21, 165/22 and 135/23) is applicable for these applications.
+It is paid upon the receipt of JAZMP Notice.

 Changing the data